fbpx

 Last Updated:

-Sometimes you’ll need to zoom in closer to an image while working in Lightroom.
-It can be helpful to zoom into an image while editing so that you can see more details as you edit.
+Knowing how to zoom in Lightroom can assist in editing an image as you’ll be able to see more details while making adjustments.
 You can zoom in using a specific ratio and move around the image once it is zoomed in.

-There are a few different ways to zoom in and out using Lightroom’s various tools and functions.
-Once you know how you’ll be able to zoom quickly and efficiently to optimize your workflow.
+There are several different ways to zoom in and out using Lightroom’s various tools and functions.
+Once you know how you’ll be able to zoom quickly and efficiently to optimize your workflow!

 The Navigator Panel, which usually sits to the left of the image in the Develop module, allows you to zoom to a specific ratio using the options available.

-If you’re not seeing the Navigator panel, you can access it by heading to Window > Panels and then selecting Navigator from the options.
-When visible, Navigator will have a checkmark next to it in the list.
+Note: If the Navigator Panel is hidden, you can access it by heading to Window > Panels and then selecting Navigator from the options.

 How To Move A Photo Around When Zoomed In

-Another quick way to move around an image while zoomed in is to click and drag along the image.
-You’ll see the cursor turn into a hand, and you can move around the image as you please.
+Another quick way to move around an image while zoomed in is to click and drag it along.
+The cursor will turn into a hand, and you can move around the image as you please.

 Photo of author